Chapter 0.3 – Seaports: Social and Environmental Value

 Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

-Seaports often suffer from a negative public image, mainly due to their environmental impacts and the disconnection between cities and their ports.
+Seaports often suffer from a negative public image, mainly due to their environmental impacts and the disconnection between cities and their activities.

 1. The Public Image of Ports